-- College Panhellenic Council - The unifying, governing body of the five National Panhellenic Chapters on campus (Alpha Delta Pi, Delta Zeta, Kappa Delta, Phi Mu, and Zeta Tau Alpha).
-The council is composed of women from each sorority, who use their special talents and skills to successfully run the Panhellenic system here at the university.
-The College Panhellenic Council is responsible for the promotion of scholarship, joint activities, personal development, and community service.
-The executive officers work hard to promote unity and cooperation among Greek women and men.
+- College Panhellenic Council (CPC)- The unifying, governing body of the National Panhellenic Conference organizations recognized on campus.
+The council is composed of women from each sorority, who use their special talents and skills to successfully run the Panhellenic system at the university.
+The College Panhellenic Council is responsible for the promotion of scholarship, joint activities, personal development, and community service of the recognized member organizations.
+The executive officers work hard to promote unity and cooperation among fraternal men and women.
 The success of the College Panhellenic Council depends on the support of each sorority and therefore develops unity between the individual chapters.
-This unity enhances the College Panhellenic and provides a common interest for all Greek women.

-- Interfraternity Council - the representative governing body for the five recognized North American Interfraternity Conference member fraternities at Georgia College & State University.
-IFC's purpose is to represent fraternity interest to the university and to the community.
+- Interfraternity Council (IFC)- The representative governing body for the recognized North American Interfraternity Conference member fraternities at Georgia College.
+IFC's purpose is to represent fraternity interests to the university and surrounding communities.
 It is responsible for community service, public relations, recruitment, scholarship, and chapter development.
-The Interfraternity Council is made up of several men from each chapter who serve in an impartial manner for the betterment of the entire Greek Community.
+The Interfraternity Council is made up of several men from each chapter who serve in an impartial manner for the betterment of the entire fraternity/sorority community.
 The IFC fraternities represent diverse organizations with brotherhood as the central focus.
 Each organization has its unique characteristics on which its members pride themselves.
-Delta Sigma Phi, Kappa Sigma, Pi Kappa Alpha, and Pi Kappa Phi are the four member organizations of the Interfraternity Council.

-- Pan-Hellenic Council - The governing body of Georgia College & State University Pan-Hellenic Council consists of representatives from each active NPHC organization at Georgia College & State University: Alpha Kappa Alpha Sorority, Alpha Phi Alpha Fraternity, Delta Sigma Theta Sorority, Kappa Alpha Psi, Phi Beta Sigma and Zeta Phi Beta Sorority.
+- Pan-Hellenic Council (NPHC)- The governing body of Georgia College, the National Pan-Hellenic Council consists of representatives from each active NPHC organization.
 The function of NPHC is to promote interaction, encourage cooperation and provide support for each member organization.
-Its continued legacy of promoting unity and social action has help move the Africa-American community forward and has forever changed American society as a whole.
+Its continued legacy of promoting unity and social action has help move the African-American community forward and has forever changed American society as a whole.

-These associations provide direction and support to the staff and student leaders of the Greek Life Program at Georgia College & State University.
+These associations provide direction and support to the staff and student leaders of the Fraternity and Sorority community at Georgia College.

-- National Panhellenic Conference - founded in 1902, is an umbrella organization for 26 inter/national women's fraternities and sororities.
+- National Panhellenic Conference (NPC) - founded in 1902, the NPC is an umbrella organization for 26 inter/national women's fraternities and sororities.
 Each member group is autonomous as a social, Greek-letter society of college women and alumnae.

-- North American Interfraternity Conference - (formerly known as the National Interfraternity Conference) has a long and storied history as a body that has assisted fraternal organizations to work together.
-The NIC serves to advocate the needs of its member fraternities through enrichment of the fraternity experience; advancement and growth of the fraternity community; and enhancement of the educational mission of the host institutions.
+- North American Interfraternity Conference (NIC)- Founded in 1909, the NIC serves as a trade association to advocate the needs of its member fraternities through enrichment of the fraternity experience; advancement and growth of the fraternity community; and enhancement of the educational mission of the host institutions.
 The NIC is also committed to enhancing the benefits of fraternity membership.

 Section 3: Administration